gekkoe/sorted/README.md

 * There are a couple of minor kludges that have been left in the code, since figuring them out seemed a bit off-path.
 It would be nice to learn better ways to approach these things, so I've labeled them for later consideration.
+* I decided to put in rudimentary sanity checks by not allowing more than a max number of entries in the list and blocking duplicate entries.